County commissioners approve expanded emergency housing

 In other news:

-• The board presented a proclamation honoring Commissioner Jasmine Beach-Ferrara, who has served on the board since 2016, and Newman, who has served on the board since 2012, and was elected chair in 2016.
-Neither ran for re-election.
+• The board presented a proclamation honoring Commissioner Jasmine Beach-Ferrara, who has served on the board since 2016, and Newman, who has served on the board since 2012 and was elected chair in 2016.
+Neither ran for reelection.
 “This is truly the end of an era in Asheville and Buncombe County.
 Brownie Newman has been a part of local government for more than 20 years.
 When I think back to what Asheville and Buncombe looked like pre-Brownie Newman and where we are now, there has been a lot of positive change because of you, your leadership and your crazy ideas,” said Commissioner and Chair-elect Amanda Edwards.
 “We are forever grateful for that.”

-Beach-Ferrara’s wife, Meghann Burke, also lauded her spouse’s work.
+• Beach-Ferrara’s wife, Meghann Burke, also lauded her spouse’s work.
 “Your impact has been immeasurable to not only families like ours but all families.”

 • The board approved zoning regulations for cryptocurrency mining operations.
 The county had a moratorium on such operations since May 2023 over concerns about electricity and water consumption.
-While the amendment does not address water use, the county said in an email to Xpress that was one of the reasons for regulating them.
+While the amendment does not address water use, the county said in an email to Xpress that was one of the reasons for regulating the operations.
 The county is not a water provider and lacks the statutory authority to restrict water consumption.

-• The board authorized $1.5 million in grants for small businesses, focused on retaining and rehiring employees post Helene.
+• The board authorized $1.5 million in grants for small businesses, focused on retaining and rehiring employees post-Helene.
 The grants provide $5,000 for retaining two or more employees and $2,500 for one employee retained.
 The program will be administered by Mountain BizWorks.

 • The board authorized a $769,000 contract to fix 48 showers in the Buncombe County Detention Center.